telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 A detailed list of the configuration options supported by the widget including sheet configuration and data is available in the [Widget API reference](/api/javascript/ui/spreadsheet).

 ## API Overview

 The spreadsheet widget instance [exposes a few methods](/api/javascript/ui/spreadsheet#methods) for sheet instance retrieval, insertion and deletion.
 The most commonly used one is [activeSheet](/api/javascript/ui/spreadsheet#methods-activeSheet)

 The [sheet object instance](/api/javascript/spreadsheet/sheet) interface gives the developer the ability to get/set various sheet level settings and data.

-The sheet `range` method is used to retrieve a *[Range](/api/javascript/spreadsheet/range) instance* which may be used to manipulate one (or more) cell regions of the sheet.
+The sheet `range` method is used to retrieve a [Range](/api/javascript/spreadsheet/range) instance which may be used to manipulate one (or more) cell regions of the sheet.

-The range is retrieved using a string with [A1](https://msdn.microsoft.com/en-us/library/bb211395.aspx) or [RC notation](http://excelribbon.tips.net/T008803_Understanding_R1C1_References.html) notation.
+The range is retrieved using a string with an [A1](https://msdn.microsoft.com/en-us/library/bb211395.aspx) or an [RC notation](http://excelribbon.tips.net/T008803_Understanding_R1C1_References.html).

-### Set value for a range of cells
+### Set Value for a Range of Cells

 ``` html
     <div id="spreadsheet"></div>